methodpark/iot-challenge-2018/README.md

-# iot-challenge-2018
+# IoT Challenge 2018
-This Repo accompanies the 2018 Internet of Things Challenge hosted by MethodPark.
-You can find code examples and useful links here!
+This is the official Repository accompaning the 2018 IoT Challenge, hostet by MethodPark. - https://iot-challenge.rocks/

+In the code section, you can find examples on using the provided hardware, such as pycom boards or raspberry pis.

+The Wiki gives an Overview over the devices available.